Books by Bill Wall

 In 2002, at the Lamperthein Open tournament, a player was suspected of cheating.
 He was found in the bathroom using a handheld computer which displayed a running chess program.
 When confronted by the tournament director, he claimed that he was only checking his email.
-When he was asked to show the computer to the T.D., he refused.
+When he was asked to show the computer to the tournament director, he refused.
 He was then immediately disqualified from the tournament.

 In 2002, at the World Open in Philadelphia, a Russian player was caught going outside and getting advice from another player.
 His opponent followed the Russian player outside and caught him speaking in Russian to the same man intently watching the game.
 They had been discussing the last move of the game, which was heard by 30-40 onlookers.
 The Russian then said he would forfeit the game.